shdong/shdong.github.io/README.md

 A(1:3,2)   %use the colon operator, which allows you to specify a range of the form start:end A(3,:)   %The colon alone, without start or end values, specifies all of the elements in that dimension.

-%The colon operator also allows you to create an equally spaced vector of values using the more general form start:step:end.
+- The colon operator also allows you to create an equally spaced vector of values using the more general form start:step:end.

 B = 0:10:100
 ```

- # Deleting a Row or a Column in a Matrix
+- Deleting a Row or a Column in a Matrix
 ```
 a = [ 1 2 3 4 5; 2 3 4 5 6; 3 4 5 6 7; 4 5 6 7 8];
 a( 4 , : ) = []       %delete the fourth row of a
 ```

- # Array Functions
+-  Array Functions

 size,length,ndims,diag ,numel,sort
 ```